 – Theatre tours last 60 minutes.

-Requests must be submitted two weeks in advance of the requested tour date.
+Requests must be submitted 15 business days in advance of the requested tour date.